The Practical Guide to MCP Auth: Identity, Control & Agent Permissions

 MCP’s magic is context delivery, which is what also makes MCP so risky.

-When a tool is exposed to an agent, the agent, by default, has unfettered access.
-This extra context can make agents confused with all of the data and tool call options available to it.
 By making fewer tools available, you’ll get a more focused agent and better results.
-In addition, reducing how much context an agent can access reduces the likelihood you’ll have attack vectors they bad actors can exploit.
+In addition, reducing how much context an agent can access reduces the likelihood that you’ll have attack vectors that bad actors can exploit.

 The context MCPs deliver isn’t limited to just capabilities and data within an app; it can also include suggested prompts or behavioral cues, which influence how an agent acts (not just what it calls).
 That influence is dynamic, invisible to most monitoring tools, and easy to manipulate.